A suite of fast, opinionated terminal tools written in Rust. Single static binaries. Shared TUI foundation. No runtime deps.

 glow renders images inline using kitty, sixel, w3m, or — as a graphics-free fallback — colored Unicode braille (works over SSH and in tmux without passthrough).
 PDFs preview as thumbnails, videos as extracted frames, emails as rendered pictures, astronomy as starcharts.

-Eleven binaries and five libraries that together cover most of what a keyboard-bound terminal user does in a day.
+Sixteen binaries and five libraries that together cover most of what a keyboard-bound terminal user does in a day — plus a phone companion that bridges one of those workflows off the laptop.

 Interactive shell with tab completion, history search, syntax highlighting, nick/gnick aliases, per-command autocorrect, and OSC 7 for terminal cwd tracking. ~26 ms startup.